XimeraProject/.github/profile/README.md

 #### PDF Materials

 There are a number of Ximera courses that are not yet deployed online.
-Their materials are currently used only in PDF form.
+Their materials are currently used only in \PDF\ form.
 Instructors in this category are usually in a development phase of their Ximera course.
-The PDFs produced by the [Ximera document class](https://ctan.org/pkg/ximera) allow for incremental development of materials while still being used and tested in the classroom (not all of these repos will have fully developed PDFs).
+The PDFs produced by the [Ximera document class](https://ctan.org/pkg/ximera) allow for incremental development of materials while still being used and tested in the classroom (not all of these repos will have fully developed \PDF\s).
 It does this by:

 - Allowing individual LaTeX activites to compile on their own while also being included as sections/chapters in book.
 - Facilitating the "hiding" of environments, this can be used to make "instuctor editions" or "solution manuals"